Gary-Ascuy/osxdock/README.md

-# osxdock
+# OSX Dock
-osxdock is a javascript library to have MocOS dock menu in the browser
+osxdock is a javascript library to have MacOS dock in the browser

 ### Live Demo
 http://osxdock.meteor.com/